 Commercial Waste Collection

-On July 27, 2022, the City Council approved a new waste collection agreement with Waste Management.
-Please visit the waste collection agreement page for additional information about the agreement and how it will affect your waste rates and services.
+On July 27, 2022, the City Council approved a waste collection agreement with Waste Management (WM).
+Please visit the waste collection agreement page for additional information about the agreement.

 - Who provides commercial waste collection in Westlake Village?

 The City of Westlake Village has an exclusive agreement with Waste Management to provide commercial waste collection services including trash, recyclables, and organic waste.
 The exclusive agreement took effect in August 2022 and is subject to a five-year transition period as required by State law.
 Please review the other FAQs for additional information.

 - If Waste Management is my current waste hauler, can I change to another hauler?